 For accidents occurring outside B.C., the law of the jurisdiction determines the legal liability of an underinsured motorist where the accident occurred, whereas the amount of the UMP claim is determined by B.C. law.
-UMP protection does not apply in a jurisdiction where the right to sue for injuries is barred by law (IA Regulations, s.
+UMP protection does not apply in a jurisdiction where the right to sue for injuries is barred by law (IVR, s.
 148.2(4)).
 UMP coverage does not apply to vehicles used as buses, taxis, or limousines (s.
 148.4).

 Any dispute between the claimant and ICBC must be arbitrated.
+An arbitrator who adjudicates a dispute under this section must publish the reasons for the decision.